igalic/php-dbd/README.md

-The goal of this project is to create a PHP extension which provides a clear, Object Oriented, PHP 5.4 compatible API, using Apache httpd's mod_dbd as backend.
+The goal of this project is to create a PHP PDO module which provides an interface to use Apache httpd's mod_dbd as backend.

 mod_dbd offers a database interface which equipped with all bells and whistles one would expect from a full-fletched Application server: